freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-088.md

 ---
-id: 5f46ede1ff8fec5ba656b44c
+id: 5f46e270702a8456a664f0df
-title: Part 80
+title: Part 88
 challengeType: 0
+isHidden: true
 ---

 ## Description
 <section id='description'>

-Next you are going to be styling the `footer` element.
-To keep the CSS organized, add a comment at the end `styles.css` with the text `FOOTER`.
+To remove some of the vertical space between the `h1` element and the text `Est. 2020`, change the bottom margin of the `h1` to `15px`.

 </section>